ibm-cloud-docs/account/bp_account.md

 You can select only one trusted entity type when you first create a trusted profile.
 You can [update trusted profiles](/docs/account?topic=account-trusted-profile-update) at any time to add trust relationships with compute resources.

-You can assign administrator access to everything in an account by creating a trusted profile and assigning two policies to it.
-To create the first policy, use the **IAM services** option, and select **All Identity and Access enabled services** in **Account** with the Administrator platform role and Manager service role.
-For the second policy, use the **Account Management** option, and select **All Account Management Services** with the Administrator role assigned.
+You can assign administrator access to everything in an account by creating an access group and assigning two policies to it.
+To create the first policy, select **All Identity and Access enabled services** in **Account** with the Administrator platform role and Manager service role.
+To create the second policy, select **All Account Management Services** with the Administrator role assigned.
 {: tip}

 ### Sample access policies